ruiborda/go-swagger-generator/doc_page/docs/path-parameters.md

 ---
 sidebar_position: 10
-title: Path Parameters
+title: Path Parameters (v2)
 ---

-# Documenting Path Parameters
+# Documenting Path Parameters (v2)

-This guide shows how to document path parameters with go-swagger-generator using practical examples.
+This guide shows how to document path parameters with Go-Swagger-Generator v2 for OpenAPI 3.0.
+Path parameters are variable parts of a URL path, enclosed in curly braces (e.g., `/users/{userId}`).
+They are always required.

 ## Basic Path Parameter

-Here's a simple example of documenting an endpoint with a path parameter:
+Here's a simple example of documenting an endpoint with a single path parameter.

 ```go
 package main